Login to Complete an Application or to Access Judging Panel

 Short Essay Questions

-Each applicant will be required to answer three short-essay questions, maximum of 500 words each.
+Each applicant will be required to answer two short-essay questions, maximum of 500 words each.
 This year's prompts include:

 Notification of Award